rscode999/stepperfx/rules.md

 ## FXML Rules
 These rules apply, even if Scene Builder is used!

+A parent container is any JavaFX object that dictates the layout of objects inside it.
+Example: VBox

-The parent container's FXML declaration must be in the following format:
+A parent container's FXML declaration must be in the following format:
 1. Open angled bracket.
 2. Characteristics of the container, listed in alphabetical order, followed by a newline.**
 3. URLs to important resources, followed by a newline.*